If you need an accurate metal detector, you should consider the XP DEUS.

 The S-stem design of the XP DEUS makes it easily foldable.
 In this way, the storage of the metal detector is easier without requiring it to be disassembled.
 The rubber hold also makes it more comfortable and easier to manage.
 The pattern and the configuration of the telescopic stem make it easier to move the metal detector around.

-The metal detector is also lightweight.
+The metal detector is also lightweight, total weight is 1.93 lbs.
 This is a significant factor that is required when handling maneuverable equipment.

 4. The Control Box